Erwin Schrödinger is perhaps the most complex figure in twentieth-century discussions of quantum mechanical uncertainty

 "[That discontinuous quantum jumps]...offer the greatest conceptual difficulty for the achievement of a classical theory is gradually becoming even more evident to me."...[yet] today I no longer like to assume with Born that an individual process of this kind is "absolutely random." i.e., completely undetermined.
 I no longer believe today that this conception (which I championed so enthusiastically four years ago) accomplishes much.
 From an offprint of Born's work in the Zeitsch f.
 Physik I know more or less how he thinks of things: the waves must be strictly causally determined through field laws, the wavefunctions on the other hand have only the meaning of probabilities for the actual motions of light- or material-particles."

 Why did Schrödinger not simply welcome Born's absolute chance?
 It provides strong evidence that Boltzmann's assumption of chance in atomic collisions (molecular disorder) was completely justified.
 Boltzmann's idea that entropy is statistically irreversible depends on microscopic irreversibility.
 Exner thought chance is absolute, but did not live to see how fundamental it was to physics.
-And the early Epicurean idea that atoms sometimes "swerve" could be replaced by the insight that atoms are always swerving randomly - when they interact with other atoms.
+And the early Epicurean idea that atoms sometimes "swerve" could be replaced by the insight that atoms are always swerving randomly - when they interact with other atoms and especially with radiation, as Einstein (reluctantly) found in 1916.

 In his vigorous debates with Neils Bohr